sleepingkingstudios/incunabulum/settings/wellspring/index.md

 ### [Geography]({{site.baseurl}}/settings/wellspring/geography)

 The region is dominated by the City of Wellspring, located in a small natural valley high in the mountains, with the Great Chasm at its heart.
-To the northeast is the Vale, a great valley sloping down from the city to the distant foothills.
+To the west is the Vale, a great valley sloping down from the city to the distant foothills.

 ### [Life In Wellspring]({{site.baseurl}}/settings/wellspring/life)